jckmcmhn/xoxo-gossip-giRL/README.md

 There is an --opponent (-o) argument for determing which "agent" you play against.
 - best: **"THE CHAMP!"**.
 This is the currently best performing agent
 - rlhf: This is a copy of **THE CHAMP**.
 Your game against it will be used to update its game playing policy.
 - loser: **"LOSER MODE"**.
-This agent was trained with the same intensity as THE CHAMP, but was rewarded for losing games and punished for winning them
+This agent was trained with the same intensity as **THE CHAMP**, but was rewarded for losing games and punished for winning them
 - rlhf_loser: This is a copy of the **LOSER MODE** agent.
 Your game against it will be used to update its game playing policy so that it will start to play better.
 Could take years though, so not for the faint of heart...
 - rules: This agent plays using an incomplete set of rules for playing the game.
 It doesn't play a perfect game, but it will, for example, always take a winning move if it can.
 No reinforcement learning was involved in creating this one.
 - random: The computer picks (valid) moves at random